3 buildings (Tower Wing, Garden Wing, Valley Wing)

 They have one big disadvantage though: no balcony.
 When seeking the sun, the billionaires from the Valley Wing have to join the millionaires from the Tower Wing at the pool.

-Even though the Valley Wing is the most luxurious I would try to get a Deluxe Room with pool view in the Garden Wing on the 4th to 6th floor.
+Even though the Valley Wing is the most luxurious I would try to get a Deluxe Room with pool view in the Garden Wing on the 4th, 5th or 6th floor.

 Here you see a Garden Wing room which is a little bit more understated, but offers the same luxurious materials and a comfortable vibe.
 It has a little balcony overlooking the beautiful tropic garden and pool area.

 This is the view from your balcony in the Garden Wing.
 The floors 4 to 6 have the best view.